How Do I Create an LLC Subsidiary? (What You Need to Know)

 What Is an LLC Subsidiary?

-A subsidiary LLC is a separate legal entity formed by one LCC parent company to own another LLC.
+A subsidiary LLC is a separate legal entity formed by one LLC parent company to own another LLC.
 In other words, a subsidiary company owns a controlling interest in a parent company.

 What Are the Advantages?